Finding the right bike is a joyous experience. That’s what we live for, and it’s what we are exceptionally good at.

 A proper bike fit is an essential factor for any cyclist.
 A professional bike fit aims to give you

-Velofit use ‘Mike The Flying Dutchman’ to provide an unparalleled bike fitting service.
+Velofit use the Trek Precision Fit system to provide an unparalleled bike fitting service.
 We believe that all cyclists can benefit from a bike fitting.
 There is no minimum speed or proficiency that needs to be passed before you have a fitting.

 At Velofit, we know a child’s bike has to be light and fit comfortably.
 It should be designed to meet their specific needs to maximise their enjoyment.
 We also think about parents – years of experience has taught us that it’s a false economy to save money on an initial purchase only to discover that a child won’t be seen on a mass produced, heavy bike that spends more time rusting in a garden shed and the council refuse site.